 There have been no significant events between the year end and the date of approval of these accounts which would require a change to, or disclosure in, the financial statements.

-22. Application of new and revised International Financial Reporting Standards (IFRSs)
+25. Application of new and revised International Financial Reporting Standards (IFRSs)

-New and amended Standards and Interpretations applied
+New and amended Standards and Interpretations effective from 1 January 2022